 - Lemelson-MIT Illinois Student Prize winner Kevin Karsh has developed a new technique for inserting objects and special effects into photographs and videos.
-Karsh's method requires no scene measurements, and can be performed by novice users in only a few minutes.
-This tool will greatly reduce the time and cost of creating visual effects, and has exiting applications for home redecoration and augmented reality.
+Karsh’s method requires no scene measurements, and can be performed by novice users in only a few minutes.
+This tool will greatly reduce the time and cost of creating visual effects for movies and product advertisements, and bring exciting new applications for home redecoration and augmented reality.

 - Lemelson-MIT Rensselaer Student Prize winner Fazel Yavari has developed a new sensor to detect extremely small quantities of hazardous gases.
 Made from a 3-D foam of the world’s thinnest material, graphene, this sensor is durable, inexpensive to make, and opens the door to a new generation of gas detectors for use by bomb squads, defense and law enforcement officials, as well as in industrial settings.

 ABOUT THE $30,000 LEMELSON-MIT STUDENT PRIZE

 The $30,000 Lemelson-MIT Student Prize is awarded annually to an MIT senior or graduate student who has created or improved a product or process, applied a technology in a new way, redesigned a system, or demonstrated remarkable inventiveness in other ways.
 A distinguished panel of MIT alumni including scientists, technologists, engineers and entrepreneurs chooses the winner.